Dipu-Singh/Cryptocoin_CSK-Web_Scraper/README.md

       f.
 Your account is through work, school, or other organization.

       g.
-You turned on Advanced Protection.
+You have turned on Advanced Protection.

       h.
-At the bottom, choose Select app and choose the app you are using (i.e. Other) Select device and choose the device (Window/Linux) you are using Generate.
+At the bottom, choose Select app and choose the app you are using (i.e. Other) Select device and choose the device (Window/Linux) you are using to Generate.

       i.
 Follow the instructions to enter the App Password.
 The App Password is the 16-character code like (fig2 line no 91) in the yellow bar on your device.